 General characteristics of Surgical Instruments

-Talk about surgical instruments can embrace a wide range of specialties.
-Nevertheless, in this article we will focus on those common supplies used in the medical practice during a surgery (e.g. forceps, scalpels, clamps, retractors, and scissors).
+Talking about surgical instruments can embrace a wide range of specialties.
+Nevertheless, in this article we will focus on those common supplies used in medical practice during surgery (e.g. forceps, scalpels, clamps, retractors, and scissors).

 Another key element about these type of instruments is the material.
 They are usually made of medical grade stainless steel, although the materials can also be as variable as the purpose and quality of the instruments.
 As mentioned, the manufacturer catalogue is generally extensive and the materials are not necessarily the same in such cases.